16 Haunting Reads to Get You in the Halloween Spirit

 15. Warm Bodies by Isaac Marion ($12): When a zombie named R falls for a human girl named Julie, he begins to experience feelings and thoughts he’d forgotten he ever had.
 It’ll have you asking yourself what it is that makes us human.

-16. World War Z by Max Brooks ($12): If you’ve ever wondered what would happen if you lived in The Walking Dead, picking this book up might give you a clue.
+The Walking Dead, picking this book up might give you a clue.
 When the Zombie War nearly exterminates all of humanity, Max Brooks records what little remains in the apocalyptic world and his fight to survive.